 - Monte Carlo Techniques

-There’re many quantitative financial analyst who have depth of knowledge in technical skills/ computer programming.
-The most specifically, they have knowledge in Python and C++.
-By understanding and applying their technical skills they’re able to implement algorithmic trading strategies.
-Even they use these skills in complex funds like hedge fund.
-So it’s mandatory to acquire computer programming skills to be able to thrive as a quantitative finance analyst.
+Many quantitative financial analysts have a depth of technical skills/ computer programming knowledge.
+Most specifically, they know Python and C++.
+By understanding and applying their technical skills, they’re able to implement algorithmic trading strategiesAlgorithmic Trading StrategiesAlgorithmic trading is an automated buying and selling process with a programmed algorithm to determine the price, volume and timing of order.
+Algo-trading is a high-frequency trading technology that enables the exchange of stocks and other assets in the financial market..
+Even they use these skills in complex funds like hedge funds.
+So it’s mandatory to acquire computer programming skills to thrive as a quantitative finance analyst.

 - C++ (it’s utilized for high-frequency trading applications)